Where we are

 Arriving by public transport:

-If you are travelling by train the nearest station is Nottingham, and from there it is around 10 minutes by tram to reach Queens Medical Centre.
+If you are travelling by train, the nearest station is Nottingham.
+From there, it is around 15 minutes by tram to reach Queens Medical Centre.

-- You need to board the tram going towards Toton Lane (Bramcote Zone), they run every 7-10 minutes, and you need to get off at Queens Medical Centre which is 4 stops - please note you will need to buy a tram ticket before boarding from the machine on the platform or tap your contactless card as we are unable to book these in advance, we will reimburse you for these costs
+- Please note you will need to buy a tram ticket before boarding from the machine on the platform.
+We are unable to book these in advance, but we will reimburse you for these costs

-- When you get off the tram head right towards the bridge connecting the Queens Medical Centre tram stop to the B Floor level of the hospital
+When you exit the tram, head right towards the bridge which connects the Queens Medical Centre tram stop to the B Floor level of the hospital.

 Navigating the hospital